x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 Again, after the four minute mark,
-I will consider all personnel within the building to be casualties that can only be evacuated via emergency personnel.
+I will consider all personnel within the building to be casualties that can only be evacuated via emergency personnel invovlement.

 At 595 seconds, it is apparent that the agents are simply settled